sammiefrog/BallotBuilder/README.md

 <li><a href="#contributors">Contributors / Contact</a></li>

 <h2 id="description"> Description </h2>
-<p>An app that allows a user to access game rules at their fingertips.
-Stickler's Paradise is an open source app where a user can view and search for games, or they can create an account so that they can add in their own games and rules.
-When viewing games, the username is tagged to the game so that the author is known.
-Multiple versions of rules can be posted for games.
+<p>Tennessee Ballot Builder is an application for new or seasoned voters to organize their voting plans.
+A user can browse candidates for federal office, or they can create an account to save candidates to their ballot, and create a voting plan.
+This app utilizes passport jwt-strategy for user authentication, as well as axios to obtain candidate data.
 </p>

 <h2 id="usage"> Usage </h2>
-<p>Finding and adding game rules</p>
+<p>Finding and saving candidates of interest and voting plans to a user's 'ballot'.</p>

 <h2 id="tech"> Technology Stack </h2>
 <ul>